This chapter should be cited as follows:

 State 4

-This chapter goes through the steps in assessing and resuscitating babies born at all of the stages.
-It also discusses some special circumstances and the stabilization and immediate care of the premature newborn.
-All of which need a common degree of preparation and equipment.
+This chapter documents the steps in assessing and resuscitating babies born at the different stages.
+It also discusses special circumstances and the stabilization and immediate care of the premature newborn, all of which need a common degree of preparation and equipment.
 These should be present in any environment where babies are delivered.

-All newborn babies, including those that do not require resuscitation, have some basic requirements in their delivery area.
-Although some fetuses can be recognized to be compromised, therefore the needs for resuscitation anticipated, many will be unexpected.
-Thus, all delivery areas need to have the appropriate equipment required to undertake neonatal resuscitation.
+All newborn infants, including those who do not require resuscitation, have basic care requirements in the delivery area.
+Although some fetuses can be identified antenatally or intrapartum as being compromised, allowing the need for resuscitation to be anticipated, many infants who require resuscitative intervention are unexpected.
+Consequently, all delivery areas should have facilities and equipment necessary to provide neonatal resuscitation.

-Babies get cold quickly due to an increased body weight to surface area ratio.
-Heat loss occurs through a number of physical mechanisms (Table 1).2 Cold babies respond less well to resuscitation and this has been shown to be independent risk factor for mortality and morbidity.8
+Babies get cold quickly due to their increased surface area–to–body weight ratio.
+Heat loss occurs through a number of physical mechanisms (Table 1).2 Cold babies respond less well to resuscitation and temperature has been shown to be an independent risk factor for mortality and morbidity.8

 1